I think pretty much everyone agrees that self tanning is the best invention since sliced bread.

 Exfoliate With A Body Scrub

-Hopefully, you did this prior to applying your self tanner but if not, you may have some unevenness.
-In that case, use circular motions to scrub away the tanner.
+This is probably the best method, and least harmful to your skin!
+You can use an exfoliator right in the shower (this one is our favorite).
+You simply apply soem to a washcloth or exfoliating mitt, and then use circular motions to scrub away the tanner.
 Exfoliation is the key to stunning skin and will create a youthful appearance, as well as getting rid of any offensive streaks or spots.

-This is probably our favorite method of removing self tanner.
+This one works ok for small blemishes like those on your hands or feet.
 Just dab your skin with a cotton ball or cotton pad that has been soaked in lemon juice.
 This is particularly useful when you have just a few spots of self tanner to lift away.
 You can buy little bottles of lemon juice at the grocery store.

 What can’t white vinegar do?
 It can be used in cooking, cleaning and in your beauty regimen in a wide variety of ways.
 It’s awesome for so many purposes that you should keep a huge jug on hand at all times.
 It only costs a couple of bucks and you will find yourself using it all of the time.
 With that said, if you need to remove self tanner with it, you should try rubbing vinegar on, letting it sit for 10 minutes or so and then rinsing it off with water.